8.3. Singular Value Decomposition (SVD)#

 8.3.3.
 Understanding the SVD Geometrically#

-In this section we will have a deeper look to the decomposition and its meaning.
-As we have done previously, let’s think about our \(m\times n\) matrix \(A\) as the standard matrix of a linear transformation from \(\R^n\) to \(\R^m\).
+In this section we will have a deeper look at the decomposition and its meaning.
+As we have done previously, we can think about an \(m\times n\) matrix \(A\) as the standard matrix of a linear transformation from \(\R^n\) to \(\R^m\).

 By definition, the matrices \(U\) and \(V\) in the SVD of an \(m\times n\) matrix \(A\) are orthogonal matrices.
 Thus the columns of \(U\) give an orthonormal basis of \(\R^m\), the columns of \(V\) an orthonormal basis of \(\R^n\).
-Then, we think of our decomposition \(U\Sigma V^T\) as a composition of transformations that we can visualise using the graph in Figure 8.3.1:
+The decomposition \(U\Sigma V^T\) then becomes a composition of transformations.
+We can visualise this using the graph in Figure 8.3.1:

 ../_images/Fig-SVD-Decomposition.svg